-The other benefit to investing in pre-construction is that you’re purchasing properties for below-market value.
+The other benefit to investing in pre-construction condos is that you’re purchasing properties for below-market value.
 I always guide my clients towards investment opportunities that are primed for profit.
 A perfect example that demonstrates this was a recent investment opportunity we had at Platform Condos.
-The week after Platform launched, a listing with a nearly identical floor plan, terrace, and exposure was listed at 2055 Woodbine Avenue for $949,900.
+The week after Platform launched a listing with a nearly identical floor plan, terrace, and exposure was listed at 2055 Woodbine Avenue for $949,900.
 The price for the suite at Platform Condos was $779,900 and it was in a far superior location.
 Our client that purchased this earned $170,000 in equity on signing!

 While it is true that houses historically have increased in value more quickly than condos, it can also be said that they require a much greater investment upfront and often require additional investment after purchase.
 Let’s say you want to buy a house in Toronto and it has a price tag of $1MM.
 First off, you’ll need 20% down ($200K).
-We know the Toronto market is hot, and we’ve all seen Property Brothers so chances are even a million dollar house is going to need some improvements.
-You’ll want to budget for those and they could cost you upwards of $100K.
+We know the Toronto real estate market is hot and we’ve all seen Property Brothers so chances are even a million dollar house is going to need some improvements.
+You’ll want to budget for those improvements and they could cost you upwards of $100K.
 Then, when the sale is final, you’ll need another $50K in closing fees.

-If you’re goal is to start building a portfolio, investing in a house is not the best way to get your money to start working for you.
+If your goal is to start building a portfolio, investing in a house is not the best way to get your money to start working for you.
 The question you need to ask yourself is what can we do today to expedite your growth for the future?
-If you’ve made smart investment decisions and have used our leveraging strategy, you will eventually have the means to add a house to your portfolio.
+If you’ve made smart investment decisions and have used our leveraging strategy, you will eventually have the means to add a house to your investment portfolio.

 Want to learn more about leveraging?
 Check out our blog post on How to Use Your Equity to Build a Comfy Retirement.